-- You can also access the page by typing, “chrome://extensions/” URL on the address bar and press the Enter key on your keyboard.
+- You can also access the page by typing, “chrome://extensions/” URL in the address bar and press the enter key on your keyboard.

-- This will load a page showing the extensions you have installed in Chrome.
+- This will load a page showing all the extensions you have installed in Chrome.
 You can identify the active extensions with the blue slider switch indicating they are turned on.

-- To disable an extension, slide the blue switch to the left.
-The color of the slider will turn from blue to grey.
+- To disable an extension, click on the blue slider and turn it off.
+The color of the slider will change from blue to grey.

-- If you are troubleshooting an error in Chrome, it is advisable to disable each extension at a time, while checking whether the issue has been resolved.
+- If you are troubleshooting an error in Chrome, it is advisable to disable extensions one by one at a time, while checking whether the issue has been resolved.
 This helps you to identify which extension is causing the problem so that you can delete it from Chrome.

-Note: You should not fear to disable an extension, as the process is reversible without having to download or install afresh.
+Note: Do not worry about disabling an extension as the process is reversible without having to download or install afresh.
 You can easily enable an extension by sliding the toggle button to the right.

 2. Deleting Chrome Extensions from Settings

-- To delete an extension from Chrome, click the “Remove” button on the extensions page.
+- To delete an extension from Chrome, click the “Remove” button in the extensions page.

-- Confirm the action by clicking “Remove” again on the prompt pop-up that appears.
+- Confirm the action by clicking “Remove” again on the prompt that appears.